We spoke about computer vision in the previous episode, which is the capacity for computers to sense and analyze visual information.

 Although we can discern changes in the waveforms, it's not immediately apparent where you'd point to say, "oh ha! here is certainly an eee sound."

-The louder the the color.
+The louder the frequency component, the brighter the color.

 A really amazing method called the Fast Fourier Transform is used to convert waveforms to frequencies.

 It's pretty much the same as staring at the EQ visualizer on a stereo system.

 A spectrogram is a time - based visualization of the data.

 You may have noticed that the signals have a ribbed pattern to thembecause that's the signals contain all of my vocal tract's resonances.

 I squeeze my voice chords, lips, and tongue into different shapes to generate different sounds, which intensifies or dampens distinct resonances.

 This may be seen in the signal, where there are brighter and darker patches.